saponace/alis-server/README.md

-# Follow these steps to install a new arch linux
+# Follow these steps to install a new arch linux system

 ### Set the keyboard layout to French
 ```